ropensci/mctq/README.md

 ## Overview

-`mctq` provides a complete and consistent toolkit to process and analyze Munich Chronotype Questionnaire (MCTQ) data in R for all of its three versions (standard, micro, and shift).
+`mctq` provides a complete and consistent toolkit to process Munich Chronotype Questionnaire (MCTQ) data in R for all of its three versions (standard, micro, and shift).

 > Please note that this package have not been [peer
 > reviewed](https://devguide.ropensci.org/softwarereviewintro.html) yet.